The Pacifier

-The Pacifier is a 2005 American family action comedy film directed by Adam Shankman, written by Thomas Lennon and Robert Ben Garant and stars Vin Diesel.
+The Pacifier is a 2005 American family action comedy film directed by Adam Shankman, written by Thomas Lennon and Robert Ben Garant and starring Vin Diesel.
 After a failed rescue mission, Navy SEAL Shane Wolfe is assigned as babysitter to the dead man's family.

 The film was released in March 4, 2005 by Walt Disney Pictures.
 It received generally negative reviews from critics.
 It grossed $113 million in the United States and a total of $198 million worldwide against a budget of $56 million.